Layers Configuration

 Vulkan layers can be configured using three different methods to match specific Vulkan developers' workflows:

-- Using the Vulkan API:
+- Using dedicated Vulkan system files:

 These three methods are implemented by the Vulkan Layer Settings library part of the Vulkan-Utility-Libraries repository.
 Any layer project that uses this library will provide these three methods to control layer settings bringing consistency and easy of use of layers to the Vulkan community.